City Survivability Rankings for Tea Shop

 Summary

 According to StreetSpring's 2026 nationwide analysis, Dallas ranks as the #1 city for opening a Tea Shop in the United States, with an average 73% chance of surviving more than 2 years.
 Following close behind are Portland with 71%, and San Antonio with 70%.
-Tea Shops sit at a national average of 68.5% survivability across our 24-city analysis, with Dallas leading the field by a meaningful margin.
-Market conditions change daily and it is best to use StreetSpring's most current data to ensure there have not been major shifts.
-Use this data to narrow your shortlist, then visit each top city in person to assess foot traffic and competitive density.
+Tea Shops consistently deliver a 68.5% survivability average across our 24 analyzed metros, with top-ranked Dallas demonstrating the strongest conditions.
+Our data shows that strong individual locations exist in every city we analyze, regardless of the city's overall ranking.
+These rankings reflect data through early 2026 — check StreetSpring for the latest figures before any location decision.

 Survivability ranges reflect best and worst storefront conditions within each city.
 See our full methodology →